soumikdattagit/HolidayPlanner/README.md

 - Right now, the other countries holiday lists could be initialized through `GetPublicHolidaysByCountry()` method inside `Planner.cs`.
 Although, this solution is ok for now, best way to achieve this is through `FACTORY` pattern to make the application more `losely coupled`.
 - Validation is done through a common `Validators.cs` class now, which should be improved further by using country specific validation rules.
 - Same goes for Constants > `HolidayRules.cs` & `Messages.cs`.
 - I spent about 3 hours completing the task & tried my best to design the methods in a such ways that unit testing could be easy.
-Did not write unit test cases due to time constraints.
+Could not write unit test cases though due to time constraints.
 - Country code `("1" - for FINLAND)` is right now used in the Program.cs > `ProcessHolidays()`, this can be taken as an input from the user to make the system dynamic to support other countries.